Background image for content-landing hero

 Sidmouth

-We have installed a 100,000-litre tank at The Ham in Sidmouth.
-This tank will capture excess flows during heavy rainfall, storing them until they can be fully treated.
-This will help reduce storm overflow spills from The Ham Pumping Station and protect water quality at Sidmouth Town Beach, which has consistently been rated “Excellent” by the Environment Agency.
+A 100,000-litre storm storage tank has been installed at The Ham in Sidmouth.
+The tank captures excess flows during heavy rainfall, storing them until they can be fully treated.
+This helps reduce storm overflow spills from The Ham Pumping Station and protect water quality at Sidmouth Town Beach, which has consistently been rated "Excellent" by the Environment Agency.

 Video updates